-Portrait photography is one of the most popular types of photography, as we are naturally interested in other people which is part of the human condition.
+Portrait photography is one of the most popular types of photography, as we are naturally interested in other people.
 Taking photos of people is a great way to expand your photography skills, particularly as people are everywhere, and other people also enjoy looking at photos of themselves, a win-win for all!

 To get started in portrait photography, you are going to need just two things, a camera, and a subject.
 The subject could be another person, or if you can’t find another person, you can start with portraits of yourself or even pets such as cats and dogs.

 Whether you’re taking a photo of one person, or a group of people, portrait photography is defined as capturing the character or personality of a person or a group of people.
 It can also include pets and other animals.
 It can include the character, identity, and even the attitude of the person photographed.

 We’ll take you through what makes a good portrait, and the different types of portrait photography.

 - Framing and composition